 XB: So if “Windy” was the first song that compelled me to turn up the volume, I would leap forward to high school and recall the impulse surging again with The Who’s “Baba O’Reilly”.
-The newness of the synth keyboard, the impeccable Townsend lead and Daltry’s voice in it’s prime, unwaveringly hitting the high notes with ‘…teenage wasteland, only teenage wasteland, There All Wasted!!’ whilst one was experiencing the euphoric joys of marijuana for the first time with your sister and your mutual friends.
+The newness of the synth keyboard, the impeccable Townsend lead and Daltry’s voice in it’s prime, unwaveringly hitting the high notes with ‘… teenage wasteland, only teenage wasteland, they’re all wasted,’ whilst one was experiencing the euphoric joys of marijuana for the first time with your sister and your mutual friends.
 The third floor of our house was a kind of sanctuary in town since my parents were bohemian leaning and didn’t want us ‘experimenting’ elsewhere.
-So the music and the mary jane were flowing up there where my father had built an art studio for himself and bequeathed it to us during our last years in the house before going off to college.
+So the music and the mary jane were flowing up there, where my father had built an art studio for himself and bequeathed it to us during our last years in the house before going off to college.
 Bless his heart.
-Other top volume faves I can recall Pavarotti with Eno and U2 on ‘Miss Sarajevo’, under the band name Passenger.
-When Luciano blows the lid off on a good sound system if you don’t tear up, get goose bumps, or wet yourself (if ur a woman post child birth), then u ain’t alive!
+Other top volume faves I can recall Pavarotti with Eno and U2 on “Miss Sarajevo” under the band name Passenger.
+When Luciano blows the lid off on a good sound system if you don’t tear up, get goose bumps, or wet yourself (if you’re a woman post child birth), then you ain’t alive!
 Also, Nick Cave and the Bad Seeds “Do You Love Me”, when I first discovered him on the record Let Love In.

 PC: Which song or album soothes your troubled mind or heart?